mlrun/mlrun/docs/feature-store/feature-vectors.md

 run = fn.run(task)
 ```

-You can see a full example of using the offline feature vector to create an ML model in [part 2 of our end-to-end demo](./end-to-end-demo/02-create-training-model.ipynb).
+You can see a full example of using the offline feature vector to create an ML model in [part 2 of the end-to-end demo](./end-to-end-demo/02-create-training-model.ipynb).

 ### Creating an online feature vector